 The main dining room is open on the morning you disembark.
 You will visit the same dining room from your previous nights dinner.
-This is a great way to get a good meal and wish your favorite dining staff one last farewell.
+This is a great way to get a good meal, and wish your favorite dining staff one last farewell.
 If you would rather have a quick meal, Cabanas/Marcelines Market is open as well.

 Don’t sweat the small stuff.
 A Disney cruise is on the opposite end of the spectrum from a Walt Disney World vacation.
 Relaxation and chilling by the pool replace the rope drop to kiss goodnight theme park pace.
-Replace park hopping with island hopping, attractions with food and wine classes and parades with Castaway Cay play.

 There is so much to do and see on Disney Cruise Line, and there is no way to see it all on your first, second, or even third sailing, so be sure to get that placeholder!

 As you can see, there are so many things to know about sailing with Disney.
 Disney Cruise Line vacations can be completely customized to your wants and to ensure that you have an incredible vacation at sea that you have been dreaming of.
 If you’re overwhelmed by all you need to know and the hours you’ll spend researching it on your own, I highly recommend working with a travel agent who has experience in sailing Disney Cruise Line, like me!
 I have sailed on 23 sailings across all 5 ships.
-Do yourself a favor, and let me make the plans and you make the memories.
+Do yourself a favor, and let me make the plans, so you can make the memories.

 About The Author

 My love for Disney does not stop at cruising.
-I wish I could be walking up Main Street, U.S.A. to Cinderella’s Castle every day.
+There isn’t much that beats walking up Main Street USA admiring the castle.
 If you are planning a Walt Disney World or Disneyland vacation, I will work closely with you to make sure you get the accommodations and reservations that you and your family desire.
 And, if you do not know, that is okay, too!
 I will be there to guide you every step of the way.
 I have years of first hand experience and knowledge to make sure you have an incredible trip.